amyrhsieh/angular-workshop/README.md

 ### [atom-typescript](https://atom.io/packages/atom-typescript)
 This Atom package has syntax highlighting, auto-complete, and many other features for coding in TypeScript.
 Highly recommended if you are working on this project in Atom.

+## PokeAPI
+This project makes use of the [Pokemon API](https://pokeapi.co/), a great resource for learning to use RESTful APIs.
+Please don't abuse this resource; hit the API only as needed.